Best Bible Commentary Series: The Top 50

 commentary cover

-covering the first five books of the bible only prevents this series from being placed in a higher tier; mildly critical explanations will be maximized by those who know Hebrew; volumes read from right to leftSee on
+This series covers the first five books of the Bible.
+Volumes are mildly critical.
+They will be maximized by those who know Hebrew.
+Volumes read from right to left.

 Keil-